Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 for anyone standing behind them.
 Larger berms provide the low wall benefit for anyone standing 1 square downhill from the top of the berm.

+### Fences
-**Fences:** Wooden fences are generally used to contain livestock or impede oncoming soldiers.
+Wooden fences are generally used to contain livestock or impede oncoming soldiers.
 It costs an extra square of movement to cross a wooden fence.
 A stone fence provides a measure of cover as well, functioning as low walls.
 Mounted characters can cross a fence without